Connect with others who understand.

 Written by Joan Grossman

-If you’re living with psoriasis, it’s a good idea to understand why psoriasis impacts life expectancy and how you can manage your risk.
+If you’re living with psoriasis, it’s important to understand how psoriasis affects life expectancy and what you can do to manage your risk.

-The National Psoriasis Foundation defines “moderate psoriasis” as having plaques that affect 3 percent to 10 percent of the body surface area.
-“Severe psoriasis” refers to having plaques on more than 10 percent of the body surface area.
+The National Psoriasis Foundation defines “moderate psoriasis” as having plaques that affect 3 percent to 10 percent of the body.
+“Severe psoriasis” refers to having plaques on more than 10 percent of the body.

 Risk factors associated with moderate to severe psoriasis include: